Steve Williams (sprinter): Personal life

 Williams is a native of The Bronx, New York City, where he attended the Evander Childs High School.
 Following his birth, Williams had to have his legs put in braces for six months to correct for an acute case of pigeon toes.
 Always a fast runner as a child, he concentrated on 220 and 440 yards at school, and did not run 100 yards seriously until his senior year.
 During that time he was also coached by Melvin Clark a policemen at the 32nd princinct, who coached girls and boys in the PAL and AAU programs.
 The different AAU competitions built his desire and grit.
 Williams also attributes his competitiveness to his New York upbringing, "you are constantly competing in New York", he has said.

 Williams's high-school track coach, Duke Marshall, has written warmly about how, because of unusually long stride length, he had to train in the school hallways and not on the steeply banked school gymnasium track.

 After graduation from high school, he went to the University of Texas at El Paso on a full scholarship, but after a year moved to the San Diego State University where he did a degree in television and film production.
 Here, coached by track coach Dick Hill, he rose to national prominence as a sprinter.

+While in college, Williams was sometimes confused with a sprinter by the same name who ran for Idaho State University and set American records in the indoor 300 meters and 100 meters.

 In the 1980s, Williams was married to Robin Robinson, who was a long-time news anchor for WFLD in Chicago.